olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 To test the makefile,

 ```
-make build/pennant
+make
 make test
 ```
-or just `make` to both build and run the test

-To test the makefile build system with CUDA
+To test the makefile build system with CUDA.
+Instructions for the Perlmutter system have not been developed yet.
+Also, the pennant run on Frontier does seem to hang at the end of the run.
+The instructions for Frontier are included in a file at `~/hip-training-series/Lecture2/HIPIFY/frontier_pennant_setup.sh`.

 ```
 module load cuda